Skip to main content

 Metadata Mode HomologousImageMode

-mode, that is, the supplementary dll is exactly the same as the cropped dll when packaging.
-Therefore, the clipped dll generated during the build process must be used, and the original dll cannot be copied directly.HomologousImageMode::SuperSet
+• HomologousImageMode::Consistent mode, which means the supplemented dll is exactly the same as the trimmed dll during packaging.
+Therefore, you must use the trimmed dll generated during the build process, and cannot directly copy the original dll.

-mode, that is, the supplementary dll is a superset of the cropped dll when packaging.
-This mode relaxes the requirements for AOT dll, you can use either the cut AOT dll or the original AOT dll.
+• HomologousImageMode::SuperSet mode, which means the supplemented dll is a superset of the trimmed dll during packaging.
+This mode relaxes the requirements for AOT dlls, allowing you to use either trimmed AOT dlls or original AOT dlls.

 public static unsafe void LoadMetadataForAOTAssembly()